MonashAPS/cq23-game-server/docs/game_logic/actions.md

 move in any direction.
 It kind of mimics the behaviour of a joystick for those who want more freedom with their tank's movements.

+You can post `-1` as your angle to get your tank to stop moving (refer to the example below).

 ### Example

 #### Move top-right